Decatur, Indiana: Healthcare

 Decatur is home to the Adams Memorial Hospital which was designated as one of the "Top 100" Critical Access Hospitals in the United States.
 The hospital was established on June 30, 1923, during election day in Adams County After voters were posed with a question of constructing a county hospital.

 Architecture

+Much of downtown Decatur consists of historic brick and mortar buildings.
+The courthouse, designed by architect J.C.
+Johnson, takes French inspiration in the Second Empire style and is mainly composed of red brick.
+Finished in 1873, it is especially long-standing, for over 150 years.
+In 1900, a structural update to the clock tower atop the building was issued due to weight instability.
 Decatur is also known for its modern architecture, with over 18 sculptures throughout its downtown area.